What’s up With Wassailing?

 “Here’s to thee, old apple tree,

 An’ all under one tree.

 The assembled crowd join in and sprinkle apple juice or cider on the trees.
 Following that pots and pans are are banged to help reawaken the trees into lie and growth.
 There can be some associated story telling too.

 Some people still dress in traditional costume but many now just wrap up cosy with a warm apple drink.
 The tradition might seem unusual in this day but it is fun for the whole family and you can sing to your hearts content or just mouth the words.

 Apple and fruit trees are very important to us at our orchard.
-If you think back to October you may remember our Apple Day on October.
+If you think back to October you may remember our Apple Day.
 We led some tours around our orchard.
 We still had some fruit on the trees from a successful harvest.
-So come along and join our wassail this Saturday.
+So come along and join our wassail this Saturday (event passed).
 We’d love see you there and we’ll have plenty of activity to keep everyone moving as well apple drinks and apple snacks.

 And if you want to look back on our apple day success click here.